rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 We can still call static methods directly on the class itself (for example, `shift_matrix = Matrix.translation(1, 2, 3)`).

 The parameters `x`, `y`, and `z` are the components of the translation vector.
-We simply plug those values into their respective locations within a numpy array representing the translation matrix and return it with all values converted to the `float` type.
+We simply plug those values into their respective locations within a numpy array and return it with all values converted to the `float` type.

-<input type="checkbox" class="checkbox inline"> Next, add the following methods to the `Matrix` class that create matrices for rotations around each of the three axes $x$, $y$, and $z$.
+<input type="checkbox" class="checkbox inline"> Next, add the following methods to the `Matrix` class for the rotation matrices around each of the three axes $x$, $y$, and $z$.

 ```python
     @staticmethod